sieve-project/sieve/docs/demo.md

 ```
 python3 run.py -p rabbitmq-operator -t test1 -c log/rabbitmq-operator/test1/learn/generated-config/time-travel-1.yaml
 ```
-`test1` is the test workload (written by us) Sonar will run.
+`test1` is the test workload (written by us) that Sonar will run.
 The workload simply does three things:
 1. it creates a rabbitmq cluster `kubectl apply -f rmqc-1.yaml`
 2. it deletes the rabbitmq cluster `kubectl delete RabbitmqCluster sonar-rabbitmq-cluster`
 3. it recreates the rabbitmq cluster `kubectl apply -f rmqc-1.yaml`

-`log/rabbitmq-operator/test1/learn/generated-config/time-travel-1.yaml` is the time-travel config which guides the failure testing (we will explain how the config works later).
+`log/rabbitmq-operator/test1/learn/generated-config/time-travel-1.yaml` is a configuration file which guides the failure testing (for example, the schedule for restarting controllers or lagging apiservers).
+We will later explain how this configuration file is generated.

-By typing the command, Sonar will:
+By typing the above command, Sonar will:
-1. run a `test1` in the kind kubernetes cluster;
+1. run the `test1` workload against the kind kubernetes cluster;
-2. create the time-travel scenario during the test run according to `time-travel-1.yaml`.
+2. create the time-travel scenario during the test run according to the configuration file, `time-travel-1.yaml`.

 When it finishes, you will see a bug is detected by Sonar that:
 ```